 - Nutmeg.
 Major flavor booster that I highly recommend!
-Cinnamon is great too, if you don’t have nutmeg available.
+Cinnamon is great too, if you don’t have nutmeg.

 - Eggs.
-You’ll need two eggs to help with binding, give the waffles structure and ensure they cook properly.
+You’ll need two eggs to help with binding, give these structure and ensure they cook properly.

 - Buttermilk.
-Adds moisture and richness to the waffles.
-If you don’t have buttermilk, but want to make these waffles, keep reading for my favorite trick to make buttermilk in a pinch.
+Adds moisture and richness.
+Keep reading for my favorite trick to make buttermilk in a pinch.

 - Vanilla extract.
 A flavor enhancer that I think is necessary for any pancake or waffle recipe.